tm-nielsen/portfolio-site/kramer/Character Creation.md

 ## Notes
 While the name and colour of an ***Attribute*** are typically permanent, your first session with a character is a chance to feel out who they are through play.
 You may adjust names and colours as appropriate before they are locked in for any future sessions.

-***Attributes*** are not shared with other players by default.
-They are as secret as you'd like them to be.
-Sharing them is fun, but more impactful if saved for a fitting character moment.